 Next, we poured paver sand around the perimeter of the circle – so where the galvanized fire ring and the landscape bricks would sit.
 We again used the tamper to make that paver sand flat.

 Then we placed the galvanized fire ring into the paver sand, using a mallet to pound it into the paver sand, paver base, and ground ever so slightly, and we laid our first row of landscape bricks around the fire ring.

 NOTE: it’s important to leave a space of about 2.5″ between the fire ring and the landscape bricks because if you place the landscape bricks right against the ring, by the time you get to the top row of landscape bricks, they will be too close to the fire ring and will be jutting out farther than your base row of bricks.
 You will have to disassemble and start over.

 (Prior to gluing our bricks together, we stacked all four rows to see how this would work, and it didn’t!
 That’s how we knew to put that space between the fire ring and the landscape bricks at the bottom.)

 Once the first row of landscape bricks was laid, it was time to move onto the next row.
 We used DAP DynaGrip adhesive to hold our bricks together.
 We simply applied it to the stones and pressed them down, making sure to stagger them rather than laying them directly one on top of the other.

 We repeated this process two more times, making our fire pit four rows of landscape bricks high.
 Note that once the landscaping went in, the first row of bricks was essentially “underground.”

 We added inexpensive pea gravel inside the fire pit, and with that, our backyard fire pit was complete!

-I’d appreciate it if you’d pin this post to help others find out how to make their own backyard fire pits!
+I’d appreciate it if you’d pin this post to help others find out how to build a backyard fire pit!

 Once you’ve done that, come over and roast a marshmallow with me! 🙂